remacs/remacs/README.md

 # Rust + Emacs [![Build Status](https://travis-ci.org/Wilfred/remacs.svg?branch=master)](https://travis-ci.org/Wilfred/remacs)

-An experiment in building porting some Emacs C to Rust.
+An experiment in porting Emacs' C codebase to Rust.

 This codebase is based on the emacs 25.1 tag in git, plus commits to add some Rust!